anirbanghoshsbi/Project_01/Notes.md

 2. determining the structure of object and the environment.
 As the _determination of mental maps of the struture of our environment are critical components of animal and human vision_ , the conversion of this innate ability to a computer is similarly crucial.

+ ** Motion interpolation ** (source : wiki)

+ Motion interpolation is a common, optional feature of various modern display devices such as HDTVs and video players, aimed at _increasing perceived framerate or alleviating display motion blur, a common problem on LCD flat-panel displays._